 - Chosen option: Method A or B (documentation of the decision including reasons)

-Tip: The report after a meeting is also an important medium.
+Our tip: The report after a meeting is also an important medium.
 Communicate the results of the meeting to all parties concerned.
 This is the only way to make them adjust their further actions to the results of the meeting.

 Efficient Data Collection as the Basis for PMO Reports